DataFire/Integrations/integrations/generated/azure_sql_databasesecurityalertpolicies/README.md

 ### DatabaseSecurityAlertPolicyProperties
 * DatabaseSecurityAlertPolicyProperties `object`: Properties for a database Threat Detection policy.
   * disabledAlerts `string`: Specifies the semicolon-separated list of alerts that are disabled, or empty string to disable no alerts.
-Possible values: Sql_Injection; Sql_Injection_Vulnerability; Access_Anomaly; Usage_Anomaly.
+Possible values: Sql_Injection; Sql_Injection_Vulnerability; Access_Anomaly; Data_Exfiltration; Unsafe_Action.
   * emailAccountAdmins `string` (values: Enabled, Disabled): Specifies that the alert is sent to the account administrators.
   * emailAddresses `string`: Specifies the semicolon-separated list of e-mail addresses to which the alert is sent.
   * retentionDays `integer`: Specifies the number of days to keep in the Threat Detection audit logs.